JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **The town of Olney, Illinois celebrates a "Squirrel Day" festival to honour the 200 albino squirrels that live in the town.
-The festival includes a squirrel blessing by a priest**.
+And here is a just a random fact -  **In the United States, the first cookbook was published in 1796 and it contained a recipes for watermelon rind pickles**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)